GSA/ficam-management/pages/05_risk_management.md

 Use the following criteria as a starting point to evaluate your ICAM program:

 - Elimination of manual, paper-based processes to collect identity data.
-- Compliance with acquisition guidance for PIV card products and services.
+- Compliance with acquisition guidance for PIV credential products and services.
 - Adoption of standards-based, commercially available ICAM products and services.
 - Streamlining of provisioning and authentication services through enterprise capabilities.
 - Coordination of ICAM program management and investment across supporting projects.